psu-arts-arch-3/art-203/unit-3/lesson-6/assignment-final-website.md

 ### Requirements for the final site

 * The final site must be published online through your remote PASS hosting.
-  * The URL should be:** http://personal.psu.edu/YourName/final/index.html**
+  * The URL should be:** **[http://personal.psu.edu/YourName/final/index.html](http://personal.psu.edu/YourName/final/index.html)
   * The folder named "final" should contain all of your HTML files along with the related assets exported from Muse.
 * Your site must have at least five pages, including a designated home page.

 * Each page must have a header, navigation menu, and footer.

 * The site must contain at least five images and/or videos.

 ### Submission for Peer Review

+Publish your site online, either by using the publishing feature included in Muse, or by exporting the rendered HTML files and uploading them with Filezilla.

+Take a screenshot of your home page and post it to Open Studio along with the URL for your website.

+\[INSERT SUBMISSION LINK\]

 ### Submission to Canvas

+After making changes to your project, you should collect all the assets listed below into a single folder:

+* Initial written proposal  \(Lesson 5 Ex.
+1\)
+* Three sketches: including mood board, color palette, etc. \(Lesson 5 Ex 2\)
+* Mockups—exported as packaged Illustrator folders \(Lesson 5 Assignment\)

+* Design Summary \(updated to include revisions\)

+* Artist statement/Design Statement \(Lesson 6 Ex.
+2\)

+* Muse Project

+* Final website URL